Reuh/anselme/README.md

 Functions always have the following variables defined in its namespace by default:

-`👁️`: number, number of times the function was executed before `🏁`: string, name of last reached checkpoint/paragraph
+`👁️`: number, number of times the function was executed before `🏁`: string, name of last reached checkpoint

-* `§`: paragraph.
+* `§`: checkpoint.
 Followed by an [identifier](#identifiers), then eventually an [alias](#aliases).
-Define a paragraph.
-A paragraph act as a checkpoint.
+Define a checkpoint.
+Also define a new namespace for its children.

 The function body is not executed when the line is reached; it must either be explicitely called in an expression or executed when resuming the parent function (see checkpoint behaviour below).
 Can be called in an expression.
-See [expressions](#paragraph-calls) to see the different ways of calling a paragraph.
+See [expressions](#checkpoint-calls) to see the different ways of calling a checkpoint manually.

-It is a checkpoint and will commit variables when the line is reached.
-See [committing](#committing-checkpoints).
+The local interpreter state will be merged with the global state when the line is reached.
+See [checkpoints](#checkpoints).

-When executing the parent function after this checkpoint has been reached (using the paranthesis-less function call syntax), the function will resume from this checkpoint, and the paragraph's children will be run.
+When executing the parent function after this checkpoint has been reached (using the paranthesis-less function call syntax), the function will resume from this checkpoint, and the checkpoint's children will be run.
 This is meant to be used as a way to restart the conversation from this point after it was interrupted, providing necessary context.

 ```
 $ inane dialog